Jack Suwinski Player Props: Pirates vs. Padres

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh in total hits (44) this season while batting .217 with 23 extra-base hits.
+- Suwinski has 45 hits, which ranks first among Pittsburgh hitters this season, while batting .217 with 24 extra-base hits.

-- Among qualified hitters in MLB play, his batting average ranks 140th, his on-base percentage ranks 65th, and he is 39th in the league in slugging.
+- Among qualified batters in baseball, he ranks 140th in batting average, 63rd in on-base percentage, and 30th in slugging.

-- In 16.7% of his games this season, he has hit a home run, and 6.1% of his trips to the dish.
+- He has hit a home run in 17.9% of his games this year, and 6.4% of his plate appearances.

-- In 33.3% of his games this year, Suwinski has notched at least one RBI.
-In eight of those games (12.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Suwinski has driven in a run in 23 games this season (34.3%), including eight games with more than one RBI (11.9%).
+He has also driven home three or more of his team's runs in three contests.

-- In 33.3% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (9.1%).
+- In 23 of 67 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.